 Lambrew says the agency is assessing gaps in the system, especially behavioral health care.
 Providers say low reimbursement rates have made it difficult to hire and train staff to work with children and adults with conditions ranging from developmental disabilities to mental health problems.
 The department is looking to build a network of available beds, possibly utilizing technology such as an 'open bed' app that's being used in other states.

+In the most recent state budget, 167 people waiting for Section 21 services were moved off the waiting list for Section 21.
 As of October 1, more than 1,900 hundred Maine adults are waiting for a home and community-based programs also called 'waiver' programs.
 That includes day programs, workforce opportunities and housing for adults with intellectual disabilities complex medical needs.
 But the agency says this doesn't tell the whole story - two-thirds of that number are still receiving other services.

 Currently, there are 624 children waiting for Section 28 and 475 waiting for Section 65 - behavioral and mental health care services, a number of children on both lists.